 Summary and outcome

-In its judgment of 05 April 2022, the European Court of Human Rights (ECtHR) found that North Macedonia has violated the applicant’s freedom of expression by adopting court decisions contrary to Article 10 the European Convention on Human Rights (ECHR).
+In its judgment dated 5 April 2022, the European Court of Human Rights (ECtHR) found that North Macedonia violated the applicant’s freedom of expression by adopting court decisions contrary to Article 10 of the European Convention on Human Rights (ECHR).

-The case concerns a civil defamation suit brought by a Mr. S., a former head of the security and Counter-Intelligence Agency against the applicants, an editor-in chief of weekly magazine and a journalist.
-In two articles, the applicants relying on the statements of Mr.I, have written among others that Mr.S had abused his power by making preasures towards high ranking State officials that had adversely affected Mr I’s interest in a personal matter.
+The case concerns a civil defamation suit brought by a Mr. S., a former head of the security and Counter-Intelligence Agency against the applicants- an editor-in chief of a weekly magazine and a journalist.
+In two articles, the applicants relying on the statements of Mr.I a former ambassador of North Macedonia to the Czech Republic alleged that Mr.S abused his power by pressurising the President of the respondent state and the minister of foreign affairs to not interfere with the resolution of Mr I’s interest in a personal matter.

-The ECtHR found that the articles were of public interest capable of contributing to public debate and that applicants clearly identified the statements emanating from Mr.I or anonymous source.
-It decided that the interference with the applicants' freedom of expression as guaranteed by Article 10 of the ECHR was not necessary in a democratic society, as the domestic courts failed to ensure that there was a reasonable relationship of proportionality to the injury to reputation allegedly suffered by Mr.S.
+The ECtHR found that the articles were of public interest capable of contributing to public debate.
+It decided that the factual allegations made in the article were accounts reported by Mr. I and did not emanate from the applicants.
+Further, the Government did not prove that Mr. S’s right to reputation had been seriously affected.
 The ECtHR found that the applicants can not be criticized for failing to ascertain the truth of the disputed allegations and the large amount of the awards of damages could have an inevitable chilling effect on the media in the performance of their task of encouraging open discussion of matters of public concern.
 Facts

-On 03 and 4 January 2013, the applicants published two articles in a weekly magazine about Mr. S under the headlines “ I am running away because of pressure from [Mr. S.]” and “The Embassy in the Czech Republic under bomb threats-[the Ministry of Foreign Affairs] does not lift a finger”.
-The articles quoted Mr. I. or used reported speech to showcase that Mr. S. had exerted substantial verbal pressure on the former President of the respondent state and the former Minister of Foreign Affairs to refrain from interfering with the resolution of Mr. I.’s personal matter concerning the alleged abduction of his minor child by his former wife.
-The applicants received the information from Mr. S. via email who has also signed a written statement to that effect.
+On 3 and 4 January 2013, the applicants published two articles in a weekly magazine about Mr. S under the headlines “ I am running away because of pressure from [Mr. S.]” and “The Embassy in the Czech Republic under bomb threats-[the Ministry of Foreign Affairs] does not lift a finger”.
+The articles quoted Mr. I. or used reported speech to showcase that Mr. S. had exerted substantial verbal pressure on the former President and the former Minister of Foreign Affairs of the respondent state to refrain from interfering with the resolution of Mr. I.’s personal matter concerning the alleged abduction of his minor child by his former wife.

-The second article, among others, stated that Mr. S. ”unofficially” owned a “business empire in the Czech Republic”.
+The second article, among others, quoted that Mr. S. “unofficially” owned a “business empire in the Czech Republic”.
 The second applicant unsuccessfully tried to obtain a reply from Mr S. before the publications of the articles in question.
-Mr. S. commenced civil defamation proceedings against the applicants and Mr I. The Skopje Court of First Instance and the Court of Appeal found that the applicants have violated the reputation of Mr. S. in publishing false facts, describing them as “rumours” without having previously tried to verify the veracity of the facts.
+Mr. S. commenced civil defamation proceedings against the applicants and Mr I. The Skopje Court of First Instance and the Court of Appeal found that the applicants violated the reputation of Mr. S. in publishing false facts, describing them as “rumours” without having previously tried to verify the veracity of the facts.
 According to the courts the information in the articles was not of public interest.
 The Constitutional Court upheld the findings of the lower courts.

 The first applicant was ordered to pay EUR 5,000, the second applicant EUR 1,000 and Mr. I. to pay EUR 10,570 to Mr. S. in damages for harming his reputation.
 The Association of Journalists gave the applicants from its solidarity fund EUR 9.300 to cover the awards and reimburse the plaintiff for his costs and expenses.
+Before the ECtHR, the applicants complained that the national decisions amounted to an unjust interference with their rights under ECHR, art.
+10.

 Decision overview